kefabean/lambda-transcoder/README.md

 In order for the function to work correctly there are a number of prerequisites required.
 These include the async and fluent-ffmpeg nodejs modules as well the ffmpeg binary compiled from source to include all dependencies.
 This is then packaged up as a zip file so that it can be uploaded to the AWS Lambda service.
 The make-lambda-function.sh script is included to facilitate the creation of the transcoder.zip file ready for upload.

+It is recommended that you build the lambda function on an Amazon Linux machine to ensure that it is fully compatible.